 Additionally, Spell Points can be used to power magic items and improve their spell-like effects.
 Spell Points are required for magic item creation and certain skills, such as discovering the powers of magic items.

-Spells are listed alphabetically by level in Chapter Seven.
+Spells are listed alphabetically by level.
 Included in each spell description are its attributes: Base Spell Point Cost, Components, Casting Time, Range, Volume/Area of Effect, Duration and Saving Throws (if permitted).

 Base SP Cost: Each spell costs a minimum number of Spell Points (SPs) to cast.
 This value reflects a memorized spell executed at its minimal efficacy.